barbell-dev/IHP_flutter_app/README.md

-APK is provided in the github repo as well .
+APK is provided with the name : xyz_chocolates_demo.mp4 .

 For any queries , you can reach out to me at varun.dunna2524@gmail.com